Emerging Practices with Promise

-Counselors were in need of a tool to help define program pathways to students, as not all program pathways both within member districts and among consortium members had previously been defined.
-Students needed to be better informed as to the multiple entry and exit points along a given pathway, and how programs linked from adult education programs to college programs.
+Adult education counselors within the South Bay Adult Education Consortium Southwestern region were in need of a tool to help define program pathways for students, as not all program pathways both within member K-12 school districts and among consortium members had previously been defined.
+To help increase awareness about the region’s adult education offerings, students needed to be better informed as to the multiple entry and exit points along a given pathway, and how programs linked from adult education programs to college programs.

-Counselors defined each adult ed program pathway that are offered at their respective member districts, and identified the multiple entry and exit points for each program pathway.
+Counselors defined each adult education program pathway offered at their respective member K-12 school districts and identified the multiple entry and exit points for each program pathway.
 Once those program pathways were defined, they were linked together as a consortium-wide educational roadmap.
-The educational roadmap will serve as the starting point to further develop linkages among consortium members in the areas of orientation, assessment, placement, educational planning, and support services.
-The resulting linkages will be in support of the consortium's "no wrong door" policy, where students would be referred to the appropriate programs and services that they need, regardless of where in the consortium those programs and services are offered.
+The educational roadmap served as the starting point to further develop linkages among consortium members in the areas of orientation, assessment, placement, educational planning and support services.
+The resulting linkages supported the consortium's "no wrong door" policy, where students are referred to the appropriate programs and services they need, regardless of where in the consortium those programs and services are offered.

-Counselors have seen an increase in student requests for educational planning as a result of the classroom presentations, especially an increase in ESL students.
+Counselors have seen an increase in student requests for educational planning as a result of the classroom presentations, especially an increase among English as a second language students.
 Students have reported that they were previously unaware of the variety of college and career options available to them, both at their current member district and at other member districts.

 4 people found this practice story helpful.